BookOps-CAT/bookops-worldcat/docs/index.md

     ]
 )
 ```
-The web service limits number of records in a batch operation to 50, but `MeatadataSession` permits larger batches by splitting the batch into chunks of 50 and automatically issuing multiple requests.
+The web service limits the number of records in a batch operation to 50, but `MetadataSession` permits larger batches by splitting the batch into chunks of 50 and automatically issuing multiple requests.
 The return object is a list of returned from server results.